 Why Do Some Cars Have Higher RPM Than Others?

-Many times there are many questions regarding the RPM of the engine, such as whether the RPM of the engine of some cars is higher than the engine of other cars.
-The RPM of the engine generally depends on its size.
-Because often, the RPM of the smaller engine is higher and faster than that of the bigger engine.
+Many times there are many questions about the RPM of the engine, such as whether the RPM of the engine of some cars is higher than the engines of other cars.
+The RPM of the engine usually depends on its size.
+Because often the RPM of a small engine is higher and faster than that of a large engine.

-Because pistons and other parts are small in small engines, installation is also done in less space.
-Because of this, the piston of a smaller engine travels faster from bottom to top inside the cylinder in less time.
-But in a larger engine, the parts are larger, and the piston travels a greater distance inside the cylinder from bottom to top.
-For this reason, the larger engine has a lower RPM than the smaller engine.
+Because the piston and other parts in a small engine are smaller, the installation also takes up less space.
+Because of this, the piston of a small engine travels quickly from bottom to top inside the cylinder in a short time.
+But in a large engine, the parts are larger and the piston travels a longer distance from bottom to top inside the cylinder.
+Because of this, the RPM of a large engine is lower than that of a small engine.

 FAQ’s